alsyundawy/Chromium-hardening/Browser settings/flags.md

 ##temporary-unexpire-flags-m76 | 80

 ### DNS-over-HTTPS

-Starting with [Chrome 78](https://blog.chromium.org/2019/09/experimenting-with-same-provider-dns.html) the Browser will get an option to control DoH via `chrome://flags/#dns-over-https` (the flag can only be opt-out'ed [but is listed in my list as enabled [[default]]), however the option is experimental and only avbl. for several users/OS, the iOS and Linux implementation is still unfinished, that been said they won't get this right of the batch.
+Starting with [Chrome 78](https://blog.chromium.org/2019/09/experimenting-with-same-provider-dns.html) the Browser will get an option to control DoH via `https://flags/#dns-over-https` (the flag can only be opt-out'ed [but is listed in my list as enabled [[default]]), however the option is experimental and only avbl. for several users/OS, the iOS and Linux implementation is still unfinished, that been said they won't get this right of the batch.

 Supported are the following providers (for now): Cleanbrowsing, Cloudflare, DNS.SB, Google, OpenDNS & Quad9.
 If a provider isn't in the integrated list then Chrome will automatically use a fallback and switch back to the "normal" mode.

 Fo [force Chrome to use DoH](https://bugs.chromium.org/p/chromium/issues/detail?id=799753#c8) add the following shortcut path:
 * `--enable-features="dns-over-https<DoHTrial" --force-fieldtrials="DoHTrial/Group1" --force-fieldtrial-params="DoHTrial.Group1:server/https%3A%2F%2F1.1.1.1%2Fdns-query/method/POST`

 This example will configure Chrome to use Cloudflares DoH server.
 To test if DoH is working or not, check the [https://1.1.1.1/help](https://1.1.1.1/help) url.

 ### Fooling the NTP to increase the Browser performance and to gain some (questionable) privacy benefit

 There is some traffic caused for NTP lookups, this can be disabled with the following trick:
 * Change your default search engine to "Startpage" and remove all other search engines in your lists.
-* Enable or disable the following flags `Enable using the Google local NTP`, `Enable doodles on the local NTP` (disable), `Enable search suggestions on the local NTP` (disable), `Top Sites from Site Engagement` (disable), `Disable minimum for server-side tile suggestions on NTP` (disable) & `Enable promos on the local NTP` (disable).
+* Enable or disable the following flags `Enable using the Google local NTP`, `Enable doodles on the local NTP` (_disable_), `Enable search suggestions on the local NTP` (_disable_), `Top Sites from Site Engagement` (_disable_), `Disable minimum for server-side tile suggestions on NTP` (_disable_) & `Enable promos on the local NTP` (_disable_).